Dmitriev-Andrey/Dmitriev-Andrey.github.io/_posts/2022-02-18-Blocking_socket_server.md

 }
 ```

 What is change?
-Not a lot, really.
-We give new connection and handle it in another thread.
+Not a lot.
+We give a new connection and handle it in another thread.
 And that's all.
-You can test server using next client:
+You can test the server using the next client:
 ```java
 public class Client {
     public static void main(String[] args) throws IOException {